How you can save every month for a higher rate.

 Andy’s Analysis

-But, these high paying ones do require a current account.
+But, many of these high-paying ones do require a current account.
 Though there’s no reason you can’t open up more accounts to get these offers, it’s worth considering if you’ll make more money by switching bank instead.
+Plus bear in mind you’ll be credit checked to open those current accounts.

 The best regular savings accounts

-It’s always worth checking out your local building societies too as they may have higher rates that are only accessible if you live locally.
+It’s always worth trying your local building societies too as they may have higher rates that are only accessible if you live locally.

 its a shame Coventry used to be at 2.5 in MArch, then i opened an account in May (worst luck) and it dropped to 1.85 (still competitive) and now its 1.55.
 Their website is clunky and the amount of guff they send you in the post for opening such a small account is idiotic. so many leaflets utter waste. service on the phone is ok but the internet banking is pretty rubbish. luckily since i pay in 500 regularly there isnt really much need to log in.